Pick your best product / service. Now, put yourself in your customer’s shoes: How easy it is to get what they need from you?

-This can feel like a shift in culture, because it is.
+This can feel like a shift in culture … because it is.
 And you, as a marketer, can lead this change.
-For more, jump over to our blog on building a customer-centric culture first, then come back here to continue reading.

 CX Statistics Worth Knowing

-You can read 100+ more in our list of customer experience statistics, but here are a few key ones to have in your back pocket at all times:
+You can read 100+ more in our list of customer experience statistics, but here are a few key ones to have in any slide deck, ready to use: